PoRuiHuang/108_DSnP_Project/README.md

-These are project that I write during 108_DSNP, using C++
+These are works that I had done during 108_DSNP, using C++